Hamburger

 An exemption from corporate tax on chargeable gains applies to Irish resident companies on disposals of shareholdings in subsidiary companies, subject to the following conditions:

-• The subsidiary must be resident in the EU or in a country which has signed a double-taxation treaty with Ireland
+• The subsidiary must be resident in the EU or in a country which has signed a double-taxation treaty with Ireland.

 • The disposing company must hold 5 percent of the ordinary share capital of the subsidiary for a minimum of 12 continuous months.
-The disposing company must also be entitled to 5 percent of the subsidiary’s distributable profits and 5 percent of the subsidiary’s assets on a winding-up for this 12 month period and
+The disposing company must also be entitled to 5 percent of the subsidiary’s distributable profits and 5 percent of the subsidiary’s assets on a winding-up for this 12 month period.

 • The subsidiary must be a trading company or the disposing company, the subsidiary and all of the disposing company’s 5-percent subsidiaries must form a trading.